History

 CAPES EVALUATION HISTORY

-The CAPES evaluations not only assess quality but also guide the ongoing development of graduate programs.
-For PósCom, these evaluations have been instrumental in refining strategies, enhancing academic production, and consolidating research with social relevance.
-This trajectory reflects the program’s commitment to excellence in training both Master’s and, soon, Doctoral-level researchers in Communication, with a focus on territorialities and contemporary societal transformations.
+CAPES evaluations not only rate the programs but also guide their continuous improvement.
+Aspects such as curricular structure, intellectual output, student training, internationalization, social engagement, and societal impact are analyzed.
+In the case of PósCom, these reports have been instrumental in revising strategies, strengthening academic output, and consolidating initiatives with a societal impact.
+This trajectory demonstrates the program's commitment to excellence in training Master’s and Doctoral students in Communication, with a focus on territorialities and contemporary societal transformations.

 For more details, see the official CAPES portal: